Carpal Tunnel Syndrome Diagnosis & Treatment in Broward County

 People who perform repetitive tasks which cause stress to their hands and wrists are most likely to be effected.
 It can be caused by prolonged sewing, typing, writing, driving, assembly line work, hand sports, and even playing instruments.
 Some illnesses, such as diabetes, hypothyroidism, rheumatoid arthritis, kidney failure, and even menopause can increase the risk of Carpal Tunnel Syndrome.

 Seeking a Carpal Tunnel Syndrome Diagnosis in Pembroke Pines & Hollywood, Florida

 Once they have diagnosed you with Carpal Tunnel Syndrome they will discuss a plan for treatment.
 This may entail wearing a splint, using hot and cold compresses, and changing the way you work.
 You can attach devices to keyboards for example, that will reduce the amount of stress your wrists endure at work.
 They will also ask you to avoid sleeping on your wrists.
 Medication can be prescribed in order to reduce inflammation.
 These could include ibuprofen, naproxen, or even corticosteroid injections.
 For South Florida Carpal Tunnel Syndrome patients with severe cases, a surgery called carpal tunnel release can often relieve nerve compression.
-Dr. Charles Kahn, Dr. Wayne Riskin and Dr. Yesenia Santiago-Casas work with all their patients to find the treatment that works for you.
+Dr. Charles Kahn and Dr. Wayne Riskin work with all their patients to find the treatment that works for you.